-This academic year has brought new challenges with it making it more important than ever that classes whether in-person, mixed or online with e-learning utilize creative tools and methods to keep students’ interest.
+A few years ago, the pandemic brought new challenges with it, and made it more important than ever that classes whether in-person, mixed or online with e-learning utilize creative tools and methods to keep students’ interest.
 As schools move away from traditional lecture-filled classrooms where students are mostly silent and often unengaged, teachers are seeking alternatives with interactive online learning.

 What is interactive learning?

 Simply put, interactive learning is learning that requires student participation.
 This participation can come through class and small group discussions as well as through exploration of the interactive learning materials they’re given in a digital classroom.